Andonome/core/README.md

 - Roll 2D6 + Attribute + Skill to succeed at standard Target Number 7.
 - Combat is tactical.
   * Initiative is based on action-points.
-  * Combat Skill is divided between attack, defence and initiative.
+  * The Combat Skill is divided between attack, defence and initiative.
   * Fate Points allow Damage to be avoided.
 - Magic gets you multiple spells per level in a magic sphere
   * Spend MP to cast.